WCTM: WCTM-FM

 WCTM (92.9 FM) was originally a station built by Stan Coning and three partners organized as Western Ohio Broadcasting Service, in 1959.
 The station's call letters came from the partners in the venture: Ralph Waring, Stan Coning, Howard Toney, and T. Somers Markle.
-The first tower for the FM station was purchased from 700 WLW, and was 150 m tall.
+The first tower for the FM station was purchased from WLW, and was 150 m tall.
 The tower was originally three separate 50 m AM tower/antennas, which had been used by WLW as part of a directional antenna to limit, toward Canada, its 500 kilowatt signal allowed during the 1930s and 1940, to the equivalent of 50 kilowatts.
 The station aired an "easy listening/beautiful music" format.
 The original FM station's studios, transmitter and tower were located at 505 North Barron Street in Eaton where Coning beforehand originally owned an appliance service business.
 For a time in the early-to-mid-1960s, WCTM was on the Cincinnati Reds Baseball Network and also aired play-by-play of area high school football and basketball games.
 In the 1960s, the station provided news and features from Eaton, Preble County and the surrounding area and also aired news and programming from the Mutual Broadcasting System.

-WCTM-FM, with an -FM prefix added to the callsign in 1971, was sold in November 1974 to Great Trails Broadcasting, which was then the owner of WING in Dayton, WIZE in Springfield and WCOL-AM/FM in Columbus, and became WJAI.
+WCTM-FM, with an -FM prefix added to the callsign in 1971, was sold in November 1974 to Great Trails Broadcasting, which was then the owner of WING in Dayton, WIZE in Springfield and WCOL and WCOL-FM in Columbus, and became WJAI.
 Great Trails spent a great deal of time and money moving the station's tower to better serve the Dayton market.
-It became WJAI, continuing the easy-listening format until 1979, when it switched to a country music format.
-The station then changed to Big Band/Nostalgia/Adult Standards in 1982 before becoming WGTZ ("Z-93"), a Top 40 station, in 1984.
-That format switched in November 2007 to variety hits "Fly 92.9" (a local version of the "Jack FM" musical potpourri format which usually uses no air personalities) and is now branded as "92.9 Jack FM."
+WJAI continued the easy listening format until 1979, when it switched to a country music format.
+The station then changed to big band/nostalgia/adult standards in 1982 before becoming WGTZ ("Z-93"), a Top 40 station, in 1984.
+After several other format changes, WGTZ is a classic hits station as of 2026.